ericksoen/otel-workshop-go/app/README.md

 ## Go Service

-This app listens on port `8080` and exposes a single endpoint at `/` that resposds with the string `hello from go`.
-For every request it receives, it calls the Python service at `http://localhost:8082/` and appends the response from the Python service it's own response.

 This app listens on port `3000` (443 when accessing from outside glitch) and exposes a single endpoint at `/` that responds with the string `hello from go`.
 For every request it receives, it should call the Python service at